FederatedAI/FATE/python/fate_flow/doc/fate_flow_http_api.rst

 -  request structure

    - train_dsl: Required, String: training dsl
-   - cpn_str: Required, String or Array: list of components which are chose to be used
+   - cpn_str: Required, String or Array: list of fate_components which are chose to be used
    - filename: Optional, String: generated dsl storing path

 -  response structure